SALT-Lab-Human-AI/project-check-point-1-music/docs/FINAL_REPORT.md

 2. **Advanced Music Theory Guardrails:** Implementing more sophisticated checks for specific voice-leading errors (parallel fifths, direct octaves) and adding support for non-chord tones (passing tones, suspensions, appoggiaturas) to create more fluid melodic lines.
 The system should also recognize phrase structure and apply harmonic logic at the phrase level rather than moment-to-moment.

 3. **Counterpoint Generation:** Developing algorithms to generate independent melodic lines rather than just block chords.
-This would address KayCee's "game-changer" request and create more musically interesting arrangements.
+This would address the professional violinist's "game-changer" request and create more musically interesting arrangements.
 The system could use species counterpoint rules or learn from contrapuntal examples in training data.

 4. **Genre Customization:** Creating "Style Profiles" (e.g., Mariachi, Pop, Baroque, Jazz) that adjust the underlying rule weights to suit the user's specific performance context.
-This would address Kristin's need for Mariachi-specific arrangements and KayCee's need for contemporary styles.
+This would address the educator's need for Mariachi-specific arrangements and the professional violinist's need for contemporary styles.
 Each profile would modify:
    - Harmonic progression preferences
    - Voice-leading rules (e.g., allowing parallel thirds in some styles)
    - Rhythm and note density
    - Instrumentation conventions

-5. **Input Flexibility:** Implementing PDF/PNG scanning (Optical Music Recognition) to allow users to upload sheet music directly, streamlining the workflow for educators like Kristin.
+5. **Input Flexibility:** Implementing PDF/PNG scanning (Optical Music Recognition) to allow users to upload sheet music directly, streamlining the workflow for educators.
 This would eliminate the need for users to have MusicXML or MIDI files, making the tool more accessible.

 6. **Interactive Editing:** Developing an in-browser score editor that allows users to edit generated harmonies, regenerate specific sections, and see real-time updates.
-This would address Aldren's need for iterative refinement and maintain user agency in the creative process.
+This would address the songwriter's need for iterative refinement and maintain user agency in the creative process.

 7. **Educational Modes:** Creating an "Educational Mode" that explains the theory behind generated choices, shows voice-leading analysis, and provides learning resources.
-This would support Kristin's educational use case while addressing academic integrity concerns.
+This would support the educator's use case while addressing academic integrity concerns.

 8. **User Learning:** Implementing systems that learn from user edits and preferences, adapting to individual styles over time.
 This would address the homogenization risk and create more personalized outputs.